TMankinen95/Ykkosten_Leirikeskus/README.md

 2. Then check that you have the codes
 3. Open the codes in your browser
 4. Admire the product :)

+## Techology
+We used HTML, CSS and a bit of javascript